liferay/lexicon-site/src/pages/docs/patterns/link.md

 #### Inline Link

-Use an inline link text element inside of a text sentence or paragragraph.
+Use an inline link text element inside of a text sentence or paragraph.
 A inline link element flows with other text elements.

 ![inline link example in a paragraph](../../../images/LinkInline.png)